metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_output_v1alpha2_manifest.md

 Optional:

-- `alias` (String) A user friendly alias name for this output plugin.
-Used in metrics for distinction of each configured output.
+- `alias` (String) A user friendly alias name for this output plugin.Used in metrics for distinction of each configured output.
 - `azure_blob` (Attributes) AzureBlob defines AzureBlob Output Configuration (see [below for nested schema](#nestedatt--spec--azure_blob))
 - `azure_log_analytics` (Attributes) AzureLogAnalytics defines AzureLogAnalytics Output Configuration (see [below for nested schema](#nestedatt--spec--azure_log_analytics))
 - `cloud_watch` (Attributes) CloudWatch defines CloudWatch Output Configuration (see [below for nested schema](#nestedatt--spec--cloud_watch))